-Seven lesson modules have been compiled to expand students’ knowledge, to prepare the Scholars for a week at NASA Langley Research Center if accepted to attend a Summer Academy, and to familiarize them with NASA’s Earth System exploration.
+Seven lesson modules have been compiled to expand students’ knowledge, to prepare the Scholars for a week at NASA Langley Research Center if accepted to attend a Summer Academy and to familiarize them with NASA’s Earth System exploration.
 Learning will take place through weekly reading assignments, simulations, viewing video segments, and participating in online discussions.
-Learning will be demonstrated through completion of case study analyses, content-related math/physics problems, quizzes, APA written reports and a final capstone report.
+Learning will be demonstrated through the completion of case study analyses, data analysis, quizzes, APA written reports, and a final capstone report.
 These module activities are submitted in sequential order every two weeks and posted through the VESSS online course website.
 All activities within the modules are reviewed and evaluated by a certified Virginia educator through the online system with detailed feedback provided.

 All VESSS modules are aligned to the following standards for students in grades 9-12.